Vintage Automotive Services

 We also specialize in rebuilding, keying and re-keying vintage automotive locks which can be mailed to us for service.
 We stock a large selection of key blanks for older vehicles; feel free to phone or email us to see if we have yours in stock.

 Finished vintage auto lock projects:

-and a little over-engineered side-bar pin tumbler lock, a high-security lock
+little over-engineered side-bar pin tumbler lock, a high-security

-for it's day.
-This was completely disassembled to fit a
+lock for it's day.
+This was completely disassembled to fit a key,

 no matching glove box lock available to fit a key to).
 Due to the

-had to be un-crimped and removed to fit a key, the entire job was
+steel caps had to be un-crimped and removed to fit a key, the

 Above: disassembled 1958 Imperial trunk lock cylinder.
 Note that the stainless steel cap ring and stainless steel keyhole cap had to be very carefully un-crimped and removed in order to disassemble this lock.
 This lock was never meant to be serviced by the fact that it was made this way.
 There was no key code # stamped on the lock.